adanselm/sb-blog/_posts/2016-07-04-autotheory-3.markdown

 [plugin boutique][plugin boutique].

 But wait, there is more!
-If you would like to try things out before buying, we also made a trial version with limited features, but including an integrated sampler.
-Which means you don't even have to configure anything, it has integrated sounds (which will automatically be downloaded the first time you run it).
+If you would like to try things out before buying, we also made a trial version.
+It has an integrated sampler, which means you don't even have to configure anything, since it already includes sounds (which will automatically be downloaded the first time you run it).
 It is the perfect way to discover the different scales and playing modes, without worrying about anything technical.